Stay in Touch Get pupdates from the pack.

 This post was updated on February 11, 2022.

-We adore our dogs so when their behavior or mood is “off” or they seem unhappy, it’s devastating.
-If your dog has looked depressed recently, or has struggled with sadness in the past, you know how confusing and frustrating it can be.
+We adore our dogs.
+When their behavior or mood is “off” or they seem unhappy, it’s devastating.
+If your dog seems depressed recently or has struggled with sadness in the past, you know how confusing and frustrating it can be.

 The hardest thing about a sad or depressed dog is that we can’t ask them what’s wrong.

 Vets agree that depression in dogs is not uncommon.
 However, it rarely lasts for a long period of time.
 Pet parents will learn about depression in dogs, including signs and symptoms, causes of depression, treatments, and what pet parents can do to help improve their dog’s life.

-If your dog seems depressed, there are certain signs and symptoms to look for with your pup.
+If your dog seems depressed, there are certain signs and symptoms to look for in your pup.

-Dogs show signs of depression just like humans do.
+Dogs can show signs of depression just like humans do.
 This can lead to chronic pain, health problems, and a decreased quality of life.

 These symptoms may not be as noticeable as a physical illness or sickness in your pup, leading many dog owners to overlook the possibility of their dog being depressed.

 Here are 8 signs and symptoms to look for in depressed dogs: